 DirectorFest 2005: 2105 Tony Award nominees Moritz von Stuelpnagel and Steven Boyer met through the Directors Project.
 Boyer (L) and Debargo Sanyal are seen here in von Stuelpnagel’s 2005 DirectorFest production of Audio/Video by Michael John Garcés.
 Photo: Richard Termine.

-The alumni of The Drama League Directors Project, which now number over 300, can be found working in all aspects of the entertainment profession.
+The alumni of The Drama League Directors Project, who now number over 330, can be found working in all aspects of the entertainment profession.
 ‘Drama League Directors’ are directing on Broadway, Off-Broadway, at regional theaters across the country, and in film and television.
 They are the artistic directors and associates at over 60 theater companies across America.
 Others hold prominent positions as producers, writers, agents, administrators, and educators at some of our finest professional training programs.
 Their directing work has been honored Tony, Emmy, Obie, Peabody, Drama Desk, GLAAD, Drama League, New York Drama Critics Circle, Outer Critics, Evening Standard, Lucille Lortel, Bessie, Princess Grace, Garland, Drama-Logue, Barrymore, Helen Hayes, Elliot Norton, and Joseph Jefferson Awards, as well as the Pulitzer Prize for Drama.
 They have literally shaped the future of the American theater, with the praise of critics and audiences alike.

 The Drama League is a dedicated advocate for increased diversity and for the inclusion of artists of color and of disability in all our programs.
 We aim to achieve full inclusion in all our programs, providing opportunities for directors to tell their stories, so that we make a theater that truly reflects the society in which we live; where each artist is considered on his/her merits as an individual; where the stories being told are drawn from authentic and diverse experiences; and where our individual humanity can be celebrated.
 To this end, the Drama League actively encourages and seeks applications from directors of all communities, especially those that have traditionally been denied equitable opportunities.